-Helping clients who had difficult childhoods is my passion.
+Helping women clients who had difficult childhoods is my passion.
 You may have experienced abuse (sexually, physically, or emotionally) or neglect as a child.
-Maybe you were bullied at school or your family members used drugs.
+Maybe you were bullied at school or your family members used drugs or alcohol.
 Or maybe you simply had a strained relationship with your family members.
 Whatever the case may be, childhood events can have a lasting impact on your adult relationships, mental health, and emotional well-being.
 If you're struggling with depression, anxiety, lack of motivation, or relationship issues and don't know why, you might have some things in your past that have not been processed adequately.

 Above all, I counsel from a non-judgmental, collaborative, and holistic perspective.
 My approach to counseling involves tailoring a treatment plan to your strengths, resources, and needs.
 My practice is informed by the latest research to provide you with the best care possible.

 I don't currently bill client health insurance, but am happy to provide you with a receipt of services which you may use to pursue insurance reimbursement for out-of-network care, if your plan includes it.
 If you have questions about this, please consult your health insurance for more info.